Obituary: Harold “Chris” Carl Christensen

-BRUNSWICK – Harold “Chris” Carl Christensen was born and raised in Newton, Mass. of immigrant parents, Carl W. Christensen and Karen F. (Pedersen).
-Both Chris and his late younger brother Gordon Anker Christensen (1934 – 1998) were extremely proud to be first generation Danish-Americans.
+BRUNSWICK – Harold “Chris” Carl Christensen was born on May 26, 1930, and raised in Newton, Massachusetts, of immigrant parents Carl W. Christensen and Karen F. (Pedersen), both Chris and his late younger brother Gordon Anker Christensen (1934 – 1998) were extremely proud to be first generation Danish-Americans.
 Later in life, Chris even had the t-shirt to prove it, which read “Born in America with Danish parts” – just one example of his sense of humor that became an enduring personality trait until the end.

 Chris lived his life earnestly, with kindness and an active mind.
 While he was a firm believer in hard work and people pulling themselves up by their own bootstraps, he was also known for his generosity – whether monetary, advisory, or the labor of his own hands.
 Especially later in life, he embraced diversity of people, whether family or friend or stranger.
 Well, unless you were a “PFA” – that’s “person from away” (i.e. tourist) – in Maine.
 Some of these folks were still subject to his scrutiny and displeasure, ha!

-Chris passed away at home from a glioblastoma (a highly aggressive brain tumor).
+Chris passed away at home on Feb.
+15, 2020, from a glioblastoma (a highly aggressive brain tumor).
 Over the past several months, he was loved and cared for by family, friends, and a team of amazing hospice caregivers who got to experience his unique brand of salt of the earth New England humor.
 We wish to especially thank Mona, Ashley, Matt, Aubree, Doreen, Kelsey, Stephanie, and Kim.

 Private inurnment will be at Maine Veterans’ Memorial Cemetery in Augusta, Maine.